What are the Various Types of Fintech, and How do they Generate Revenue?

 Let us begin with the most innovative types of Fintech business that are making all the noise these days.

-There are many innovative Fintechs in the industry currently, and with more and more businesses investing in Fintech, growth opportunities for Fintech seem quite promising and revolutionary.
+There are many innovative Fintechs in the industry currently, and with more and more businesses investing in different types of Fintech business models, growth opportunities for Fintech seem quite promising and revolutionary.

-Let’s have a closer look at the most innovative types of Fintech-
+Let’s have a closer look at the most innovative types of Fintech business models-

 Many banking and financial institutions struggle with quality credit score assessments.
 Due to this issue, many people don’t get access to loans.
 To tackle this, credit scoring methods are used to determine the credit score of a user as per their qualitative data.